dauinh/wildwatch/README.md

 The aim is to create a dashboard that:

 1. Monitors endangered species populations over time.
-2. Tracks species sightings or conservation status changes.
+2. Tracks species conservation status changes.
-3. Provides visual insights into trends and factors affecting their survival, focusing on specific animals like penguins, crabs, or other endangered species.
+3. Provides visual insights into trends and factors affecting their survival, focusing on endangered species.

 ## TODO

-3. Database
-- [x] Create database (PostgreSQL with PostGIS or NoSQL)
-- [x] Deploy database
-- [x] Connect Airflow process to database
-- [x] Write ETL process to load cleaned data into database

 4. Data analysis
 - [ ] State hypothesis